Firefox Tweak Guide

 This section contains the instructions on how to conduct advanced tweaking in Firefox using the About:Config method, as mentioned on the previous page.
 This is the most common way to perform advanced tweaking in Firefox, as it provides access to the widest range of settings, known as 'preferences'.
-To view and alter these preferences, you must first go to your Firefox Address Bar and type 'About:Config' (without quotes), then press Enter.
-You will be a shown a warning which you should accept, and then you will see a large listing of preferences sorted alphabetically.
+To view and alter these preferences, you must first go to the Firefox Address Bar and type About:Config, then press Enter.
+You will be a shown a warning which you should accept, and then you will see a long listing of preferences sorted alphabetically.

 Before making any changes here, read the information on the previous page, and importantly, Please read all of the important notes below carefully before attempting to tweak your About:Config.

-To make sure your preference changes are saved and to test the effects of preference change(s), close all open instances of Firefox and restart Firefox.
+To make sure your preference changes are saved, and to test the effects of any preference change(s), close all open instances of Firefox and restart Firefox.

-Note that aside from About:Config, there are also other About: commands you can use.
-Some are listed throughout this guide, but details of all of these are here.
+Note that aside from About:Config, there are a range of other About: commands you can use.
+Some have already been covered elsewhere in this guide, but details of all of the About: commands can be found here.

-The preferences list below is presented in alphabetical order with the full name in italics, the preference type (i.e. Integer, Boolean or String) in [ ] square brackets, whether it needs to be created denoted by *Create, then followed by a brief description.
-Recommendations are only given for a few of the settings - most will require you to experiment as the choice is typically based on personal taste and/or your specific hardware and OS environment settings.
+The list below is presented in alphabetical order with the full preference name in italics, the preference type (i.e. Integer, Boolean or String) in [ ] square brackets, whether it needs to be created by the user denoted by *Create, then followed by a brief description.
+Recommendations are only given for a few of the settings - most will require you to experiment as the choice is typically based on personal taste and/or your specific hardware and OS settings.

-accessibility.typeaheadfind.casesensitive [Integer] - If set to 0, searches using the 'Find as you type' feature are not case sensitive, if set to 1 they are case sensitive.
+accessibility.typeaheadfind.casesensitive [Integer] - If set to 0, text searches are not case sensitive, if set to 1 they are case sensitive.

 accessibility.typeaheadfind.enablesound [Boolean] - By default this is set to true, which means the 'Search for text when I start typing' feature makes a noise when you enter characters in a string which is not found on the current page.
 To turn this potentially annoying sound off, set this option to False.

-accessibility.typeaheadfind.linksonly [Boolean] - If set to true, this setting makes the 'Find as you type' feature search only for links on a page.
+accessibility.typeaheadfind.linksonly [Boolean] - If set to true, this setting makes the text search feature search only for links on a page.

 accessibility.typeaheadfind.soundURL [String] - Determines the sound made when the 'Search for text when I start typing' feature doesn't find a match.
 The default is beep, but it can be set to a blank value to disable sounds, or set to the full path to a .wav file which it will play in place of the beep.